-The water source will be from a fire hydrant which is located approximately 300 feet to the northeast of the residence Contact the Boulder Mountain Fire Protection District (303-440-0235) for more information and specific details.
+The water source will be from a hydrant which is located ~100 feet to the south of the residence.
+The structure will also have a full interior NFPA 13 D Sprinkler system as required by Boulder County.
+Contact the Boulder Mountain Fire Protection District (303-440-0235) for more information and specific details.